dfinity/portal/docs/blog/features/vetkd-primer.md

 There are two key points about IBE schemes that are interesting to consider.
 1. A central authority derives (decryption) keys.
 As we find ourselves in the blockchain world, naturally we are not keen to work with a trusted third party, so one core goal is to decentralise the key derivation procedure of IBE.
 2. IBE implies signatures.
 An observation buried in [BF01] from Moni Naor notes that an IBE scheme can be directly converted into a signature scheme.
-Considering a conversion of BF IBE, the resulting signature scheme happens to be BLS.
+Considering a conversion of BF IBE specifically, the resulting signature scheme happens to be BLS.

 ## The threshold setting
 To deal with the first point we need to move into the distributed setting.
 Note that we care most about decryption here as we want to protect against one (potentially untrusted, unauthorised, or compromised) party having access to secrets.
 Assuming there is no one trusted party, we distribute trust amongst multiple parties, and require that some threshold of them collaborate on shares of the secret key to decrypt.

 How do parties get shares of a secret key?
 This is done by leveraging a distributed key generation (DKG) protocol, where a threshold of parties (or nodes) collaborate to obtain a set of master key shares.
 Assuming no collusion between nodes, at no point does any one node hold the full private key.
-You can learn more about [threshold cryptography]( https://en.wikipedia.org/wiki/Threshold_cryptosystem) and [DKG](https://en.wikipedia.org/wiki/Distributed_key_generation) and chapter 22 in the Boneh Shoup Book.
+You can learn more about [threshold cryptography]( https://en.wikipedia.org/wiki/Threshold_cryptosystem) and [DKG](https://en.wikipedia.org/wiki/Distributed_key_generation) and chapter 22 in the [Boneh Shoup book](http://toc.cryptobook.us/).

 ## BLS signatures
-Digital signatures are used everywhere in cryptography and in the blockchain world to attest to the authenticity of a message, transaction, or other pieces of information.
+Digital signatures are used everywhere in cryptography, and in the blockchain world, to attest to the authenticity of a message, transaction, or other pieces of information.
 As they are so prevalent, it’s really worth spending time getting to know them.
-You can get a high level view on wikipedia ([Digital Signatures](https://en.wikipedia.org/wiki/Digital_signature) and [BLS](https://en.wikipedia.org/wiki/BLS_digital_signature)), and dive into the Boneh Shoup book when you want more formal details.
+You can get a high level view on wikipedia ([Digital Signatures](https://en.wikipedia.org/wiki/Digital_signature) and [BLS](https://en.wikipedia.org/wiki/BLS_digital_signature)), and dive into the [Boneh Shoup book](http://toc.cryptobook.us/) when you want more formal details.

 BLS signatures are a particular type of digital signature introduced in by Dan Boneh, Ben Lynn, and Hovav Shacham in 2001.

 <img src="../_assets/BLS01.png" alt="BLS Signatures Abstract" width="75%" height="75%" />

 The main feature of BLS signatures is that they’re very short, fast to compute, aggregatable, and easy to port to the distributed setting (relative to other signature schemes at least..).
 This makes them a great candidate signature scheme for the blockchain setting.
 As with any signature scheme, BLS comprises three algorithms; a (potentially distributed) key generation algorithm ((D)KG), a signing algorithm (Sign) and a verification algorithm (Verify).
 In the threshold setting, this is extended to include a fourth combination algorithm (Combine).
 Threshold BLS signatures are used a lot on the Internet Computer, so let’s used that as the motivating example for the scenario.
 Supposed nodes in a subnet want to convince Alice that a particular message is being sent from the IC.
 At a very high level, the scenario will run as follows: